Single Instance environments, with a single instance and Auto Scaling to maintain the minimum/maximum 1 instance

-- All at Once deployments performs an in place deployment on all instances as the same time
+All at Once deployments perform an in-place deployment on all instances at the same time.

-- All at Once deployments are simple and fast, however rollback would take time in case of any issues
+All at Once deployments are simple and fast, however, it would lead to downtime and the rollback would take time in case of any issues.

-- Elastic Beanstalk splits the environment’s EC2 instances into batches and deploys the new version of the application to one batch at a time, leaving the rest of the instances in the environment running the old version
+Elastic Beanstalk splits the environment’s EC2 instances into batches and deploys the new version of the application on the existing instance one batch at a time, leaving the rest of the instances in the environment running the old version.

-- During a rolling deployment, part of the instances serve requests with the old version of the application, while instances in completed batches serve other requests with the new version.
+During a rolling deployment, part of the instances serves requests with the old version of the application, while instances in completed batches serve other requests with the new version.

-- If a deployment fails after one or more batches completed successfully, the completed batches run the new version of the application while any pending batches continue to run the old version.
+If a deployment fails after one or more batches are completed successfully, the completed batches run the new version of the application while any pending batches continue to run the old version.

 Rolling with Additional Batch Deployments

-- Rolling with Additional Batch deployments are helpful when you need to maintain full capacity during deployments
+Rolling with Additional Batch deployments is helpful when you need to maintain full capacity during deployments.

-- If you need to ensure the application source is always deployed to new instances, instead of updating existing instances, environment can be configured to use immutable updates for deployments.
+If you need to ensure the application source is always deployed to new instances, instead of updating existing instances, the environment can be configured to use immutable updates for deployments.

 Blue Green Deployments

-- Elastic Beanstalk performs an in-place update when application versions is updated, that may result in application becoming unavailable to users for a short period of time
+Elastic Beanstalk performs an in-place update when application versions are updated, which may result in the application becoming unavailable to users for a short period of time.

-- Blue Green approach is suitable for deployments that depend on resource configuration changes or a new version that can’t run alongside the old version
+Blue Green approach is suitable for deployments that depend on incompatible resource configuration changes or a new version that can’t run alongside the old version.

-- Elastic Beanstalk enables the Blue Green deployment through Swap Environment URLs feature
+Elastic Beanstalk enables the Blue Green deployment through the Swap Environment URLs feature.

-- Blue Green deployment provides almost zero downtime solution, where a new version is deployed to a separate environment, and then CNAMEs of the two environments are swapped to redirect traffic to the new version
+Blue Green deployment provides an almost zero downtime solution, where a new version is deployed to a separate environment, and then CNAMEs of the two environments are swapped to redirect traffic to the new version.

-- Blue Green deployment entails a DNS change and hence do not terminate the old environment until the DNS changes have been propagated and the old DNS records expire.
+Blue Green deployment entails a DNS change; hence, do not terminate the old environment until the DNS changes have been propagated and the old DNS records expire.